 The first three WGS satellites are known as the Block I Group of Satellites that were part of the initial deal with Boeing signed in January 2002.
 WGS-1 lifted off on an Atlas V rocket in October 2007 followed by the other two in 2009, lifted by Atlas V and Delta IV rockets.

 Block II was inaugurated in 2012 with the launch of WGS-4 and features a number of upgrades including a radio frequency bypass capability for optimized services to airborne intelligence, surveillance and reconnaissance platforms (Unmanned Aerial Vehicles) requiring ultra-high bandwidth and data rates.
 WGS-5 and 6 were launched in 2013 followed by WGS 7 in 2015.

-WGS 8, launching in 2016, marks the first in the Modified Block II satellites to be launched, hosting an upgraded digital channelizer which enables a 90% improvement in available bandwidth compared to previous WGS spacecraft.
+WGS 8, launched in 2016, marks the first in the Modified Block II satellites, hosting an upgraded digital channelizer which enables a 90% improvement in available bandwidth compared to previous WGS spacecraft.
 The new channelizer makes use of the latest Application Specific Integrated Circuit technology to be more efficient in converting uplinked data to digital signals which can then be moved internal to the satellites ahead of reconversion and downlink.